KILTprotocol/kilt-workshop-101/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist:

+- [ ] The tests inside the MD are in sync
-- [ ] The tests and the guide inside the MD are in sync
+- [ ] The guide inside the MD are in sync
 - [ ] I have verified that the code works
 - [ ] I have verified that the code is easy to understand
 - [ ] I have [left the code in a better state](https://deviq.com/principles/boy-scout-rule)